blloop/blloop/README.md

 ```
 > :world_map: I'm working with Terra GIS to create interactive web maps
 >
-> :sunflower: I'm developing my backend skills using Django and PostgreSQL
+> :sunflower: I'm developing my backend skills using Express and MongoDB
 >
 > :tongue: I’m interested in how technology can interact with language
 >